Seven careers you can enter with any degree

 Intelligence officers help to keep their country secure by gathering and analysing intelligence data.
 This could mean detecting organised crime, assessing the reliability of a source, working undercover, or analysing data using specialist software.

-As well as government agencies such as India’s Research and Analysis Wing (RAW), the UK’s Military Intelligence, Sections 6 (MI6), and the US Central Intelligence Agency (CIA), you could work for your country’s police service or armed forces.
+As well as government agencies like India’s Research and Analysis Wing (RAW), the UK’s Military Intelligence, Sections 6 (MI6), and the US Central Intelligence Agency (CIA), you could work for your country’s police service or armed forces.

 What you’ll need